 And wattle blooms again.

 The first stanza acknowledges that times can be tough in Australia.
 Through natural disaster many lose everything in devastating circumstances.
-This is when Australians support each other and the core value of 'mateship' comes to the fore, representing the Australian embodiment of the cultural norms of equality, loyalty, friendship and mutual support when it is needed.
-Although there can be a variety of meanings attributed to ‘mateship’ (See: Nick Dyrenfurth, ‘Mateship – A Very Australian History’), this is the ‘true blue’ sense captured in these lyrics.
+This is when Australians support each other and the core value of 'mateship' comes to the fore, representing the Australian strengths in equality, loyalty, friendship and mutual support when it is needed.

 The stanza ends on a positive note, with the assurance that, with sustained hard work and a helping hand from us all as mates, we pull through - 'And wattle blooms again'.